By Emily Hirsch, MS, RD

 The body doesn’t produce these micronutrients, or vitamins and minerals naturally; therefore, kids need to get them from their diet.

-A nutrient deficiency in kids occurs when a child doesn’t consume the necessary amount of a specific nutrient.
+A nutrient deficiency or micronutrient malnutrition in kids occurs when a child has an inadequate intake of the necessary amount of a specific nutrient intake.
 They can also occur when the body doesn’t absorb a specific nutrient properly.

 Which nutrient deficiencies are most common in children?

 The most common nutrient deficiencies in children include iron, calcium, vitamin D, zinc, vitamin B12, potassium, and fiber.

 According to researchers, iron deficiency is the most common nutritional deficiency among children.

 As a result of improved iron supplementation, the prevalence of iron deficiency has been on the decline during the first year of life.
 However, the rate of iron deficiency among toddlers and school aged children has remained constant for decades.

 As your infant transitions into toddler-hood, food pickiness may take center stage.
 As a result, your child may be lacking in this essential nutrient.